jmkng/zenin/README.md

 Next, acquire a Zenin binary.

-A binary may be available directly from the [Releases](https://github.com/jmkng/zenin/releases) page on Github, but if not, you can build the project from source.
+A binary may eventually be available on the [Releases](https://github.com/jmkng/zenin/releases) page, but until then, you can get going by following these instructions.

 #### Prerequisites